Parenting Matters - Separation & Family law

-It is necessary to set aside emotions and determine arrangements that will be in the best interests of the children.
+It is important to focus on arrangements that will be in the best interests of the children.
 Separated parents have two options to formalise parenting arrangements:

 1. An informal parenting plan – a written agreement that is signed and dated by both parties.
 It acts as a reference for both parties and can be as simple or as detailed as you like.
-These are effective where both parties can agree on parenting matters.
+These are effective when parents can agree on parenting matters.

-A parenting plan is not a court order, meaning a breach of terms does not break the law.
-However, the other party may take you to court should you breach a parenting plan you have signed.
-The court will ask why you breached the plan and may make parenting orders overriding its terms.
+A parenting plan is not a court order, meaning a breach of its terms is not breaking the law.
+However, the other party may take you to court if you breach a parenting plan you have signed.
+The court will ask why you breached the parenting plan and may make parenting orders overriding its terms.

 The details included in parenting Orders can be very similar to a parenting plan, however, if you breach a parenting Order, you may be breaking the law and as a result, face penalties.
 Parenting Orders are normally required when separated parents cannot agree on parenting matters.

-It's a very good idea for separated parents to seek independent legal advice.
+It's a very good idea for separated parents to seek independent legal advice as early as possible, even before separation.
 This will ensure that your parenting plan or parenting Orders are appropriate for you and your children and includes all necessary details.